Nathalie Martin

 Nathalie Martin is the Frederick M. Hart Chair in Consumer and Clinical Law at the University of New Mexico School of Law.
+She joined the UNM law faculty in 1998.
+She received a B.A. in 1983 from St. Olaf College, a J.D. in 1986 from Syracuse University and an L.L.M. in 1998 from Temple University.

-She is a member of the American Law Institute and the American College of Bankruptcy as well as a former resident scholar at the American Bankruptcy Institute and a former dean of faculty of the American Board of Certification, which writes the tests used to certify bankruptcy attorneys.
-She is also a regular contributor to Credit Slips, a blog on debtor creditor issues.
+She is a member of the American Law Institute and the American College of Bankruptcy, a fellow of the American College of Consumer Financial Services Lawyers, a former resident scholar at the American Bankruptcy Institute, and a former dean of faculty of the American Board of Certification, which writes the tests used to certify bankruptcy attorneys.